Himel-Sarder/Caesar-Cipher--Text-encoder-decoder/README.md

 **Q: Can I use negative shift values to encrypt text in reverse?**
 A: Yes, negative shift values can be used to encrypt text in reverse order, but decryption will require a positive shift value.

-## Roadmap
-- Add support for special characters and punctuation
-- Implement additional encryption algorithms for comparison
-- Improve error handling and input validation

 ## Online caesar cipher for better experience